 BOARD MEMBER: Liz Reilly

-Liz, despite also serving as Mayor of Duarte, is a valuable Board Member, specializing in fundraising.
+Liz, despite also serving as a Duarte City Council Member, is a valuable Board Member, specializing in fundraising.
 She is a great supporter and volunteers to help in all of our projects – no job is too big or small for her to tackle.
 She organized the D’Aquino Party, our biggest fundraiser ever.